Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Conclusion

 In this paper, we investigated the applicability of the non-linear Delay-Multiply-And-Sum (DMAS) beamformers to in-air acoustic imaging, given their successful adoption in medical imaging.
 We first introduced the mathematical formulation of these non-linear beamforming methods, which provide a more general alternative to the classical super-resolution techniques in broadband, single-snapshot scenarios that are encountered in this application domain.
 Indeed, the more commonly used MVDR or MUSIC have a strong dependence on the availability of multiple snapshots for estimating the signal covariance matrix, which is not possible in in-air acoustic imaging due to the slow speed of sound in air.
 Alternatives using spatial smoothing exist, but place strict constraints on the array geometry.
 Finally, sparsity-based techniques require an iterative reconstruction step, which is not feasible in real-time robotic applications.

+While the proposed DMAS-CF method offers superior contrast, it is important to acknowledge the trade-offs inherent to non-linear multiplicative beamforming.
+These methods are known to be sensitive to off-axis clutter, which can produce artifacts due to non-linear cross-terms.
+In the context of in-air acoustic imaging, the impact of these artifacts is generally less pronounced because the imaging scenes are typically sparse—comprising a limited number of discrete sources or reflectors rather than the dense, continuous scattering as seen, for example, in the biomedical field when imaging biological tissue.
+Furthermore, because artifacts resulting from the multiplication of uncorrelated off-axis clutter lack spatial coherence across the array, the proposed coherence factor acts as a spatial filter that effectively suppresses these non-linear artifacts while preserving the main-lobe integrity.
 The simulated and real-world results conclusively demonstrate that non-linear beamforming is a powerful tool for high-quality in-air acoustic imaging.

 By incorporating the DMAS principle, and further extending it through higher-order formulations, we successfully overcome the primary limitations of conventional beamforming, which is the limited dynamic range in the image due to the relatively high sidelobe energy.
 In-air acoustic sensing has a high dynamic range, which requires a high dynamic range in the imaging function to yield acoustic images that are useful in practical applications.
 In addition, the coherence factor post-processing step additionally improves the image contrast when applied to the beamformer outputs.
 The key contribution of this non-linear approach is the significant suppression of incoherent signals and sidelobe artifacts, leading to a substantial enhancement in image contrast across real-world, broadband measurements.

 Finally, our efficient GPU implementation, made possible by leveraging the Newton-Girard identities, ensures that this superior image quality is achieved without sacrificing the real-time performance, required for practical 3D sonar applications on embedded platforms in robotic settings.
 Through direct CUDA implementations, we have demonstrated the applicability of these algorithms in real-world sonar sensors based on an NVIDIA Jetson embedded GPU platform.